mjedwards/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML a way of giving meaning to your markup.
+By specifiying each section and element of a page you are giving clear defined purpose to your code.
+An example woud be when creating a navigation bar at the top of a page instead of using division tags and giving them unique class names, I could use the tags of header and nested inside I could place the tags of nav.
+This clearly shows that the content inside the header and nav represent the navigation menu at the top of the page.
+This allows for a universal understanding of the code.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    Inline displays in a row.
+Block elements display in a column.
+Block elements tend to have their own line to display on, while inline shares a line.

 3. What are the 4 areas of the box model?

+    Content
+    Padding
+    Margin
+    Border

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    cross-axis

 5. Explain why git is valuable to a team of developers.

+    It allows for a team to work on changes to a project, without changing the project.
+Through the use of branching, forking, and cloning, a team of developers can individually work on parts of a project and share any changes without changing the actual project itself.
+It allows for version control.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.